eliasm307/monaco-editor-typescript-locales/.github/README.md

 ## Solution

-This package adds functionality to translate JavaScript or TypeScript diagnostic messages based on the compiler options `locale` property.
+This package extends Monaco and adds functionality to translate JavaScript or TypeScript diagnostic messages based on the compiler options `locale` property.

 Below is an example of what this looks like:
 ![Monaco editor with translated diagnostic message](/packages/monaco-util/assets/monaco-with-translated-message.png)

+ie the diagnostic message is now translated to German to match the Monaco editor locale.

 ## Getting Started